yaojian95/ForSEplus/README.md

 ## Installations
 We assume you alrealy your own python virtual environment.
-The first thing to do is to install the dependencies and the main difficulty is to install the $Namaster$ package.
+The first thing to do is to install the dependencies and the main difficulty is to install the `Namaster` package.
 If you are a NERSC user, we prepared a `install_dependencies.sh` file for you.

 Then you have two ways to install this package.